marshki/matlab_installer/README.md

 - [ ] deployed MATLAB locally on a `Mac OS X` and/or `Linux` client.

-After you've deployed MATLAB on a local client, tar it with, e.g.:
+On your local client, tar up your MATLAB install with, e.g.:

 `tar czf matlab9.5.tgz matlab9.5`

-and place the tar on your web server.
-Then modify the installer scripts to reflect your institution's environment.
+and place the file on your web server.

+If needed, modify the installer script(s) to reflect your institution's environment.

-~~For sysadmins~~ AND ~~end users~~:
+**For sysadmins AND end users**:

 __Pre-flight checklist__ (the script will check for the following conditions):